kazimalizaidi/apple-vs-samsung-stock-analysis/README.md

 | Variables | Price, Open, High, Low, Volume, Change % |

 The dataset was cleaned and validated before performing the analysis.

+**Note:** Apple's price is denominated in USD and Samsung's in KRW.
+Raw price levels (max/min/mean) are not directly comparable across the two companies - only percentage-based metrics (returns, CAGR, volatility, Sharpe Ratio, drawdown) should be compared directly.

 ---